EACH CHAPTER LISTED BELOW SUGGESTS

 >Mental Health Issues in

->the story plot
+>could be your story plot

 >remembering our roots

->mental health in classroom
+>mental health in a classroom

->critiquing Pete's 47 years
+>Critiquing Pete's 47 years

->Fleda and women's issues
+>Fleda, single women's issues

 >coping with limitations